Testing Membership for Timed Automata: Analysis of the Tester

-We decompose any word into compatible factors for the component $C$ and introduce the notion of a weighted cut.
-The sum $V$ of the weights of the different cuts is the key parameter of the decomposition.\\
+We decompose any word into compatible factors for the component $C$ and introduce the notion of a cut with a cost.
+The sum $V$ of the costs of the different cuts is the key parameter of the decomposition.\\